justinforce/catmouse/README.md

 Tested in Chrome and Firefox with the following controllers:

-- ©Microsoft Corporation Controller (STANDARD GAMEPAD Vendor: 045e Product: 028e)
+- Xbox 360 Wired Controller `©Microsoft Corporation Controller (STANDARD GAMEPAD Vendor: 045e Product: 028e)`
-- USB,2-axis 8-button gamepad (STANDARD GAMEPAD Vendor: 0583 Product: 2060)
+- iBuffalo Classic USB Gamepad (looks like SNES) `USB,2-axis 8-button gamepad (STANDARD GAMEPAD Vendor: 0583 Product: 2060)`

 Both work with their default X and Y axes (left thumb stick and D-pad, respectively), and both use the Xbox ABXY button layout.
 Xbox D-pad not